chienlinc/Task-app/README.md

 The backend is a robust Express.js application connected to MongoDB and managed with PM2 to ensure stability, scalability, and process management.
 The entire application is containerized using Docker and orchestrated with Docker Compose for easy deployment and scalability.

+Additionally, for scalable and resilient production environments, the app can be deployed and managed using Kubernetes, allowing for efficient orchestration and management of containerized services.

 ## Technologies Used

 #### Frontend Technologies